shift-society/salon/2018/index.md

 We welcome short papers (up to 3000 words) and long papers (up to 9000 words) as well as screencasts or interactive essays.
 We intend to publish accepted paper on the web, but any format is welcome for the submission.
-We intend to consider publishing post-proceedings using the [ACM SIGPLAN format](http://www.acm.org/publications/proceedings-template) (`acmart` format with the `sigconf` option), so you can use this template for your submission too.
+We will consider publishing post-proceedings using the [ACM SIGPLAN format](http://www.acm.org/publications/proceedings-template) (`acmart` format with the `sigconf` option), so you can use this template for your submission too.